yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal.md

 {{< /note >}}

 ## Installing Tyk Enterprise Developer Portal
 We deliver the Tyk Enterprise Developer Portal as a Docker container.
 To  install Tyk Enterprise Developer Portal, you need to launch the Docker image for the portal.

-The following paragraphs will explain the variable used by the Docker image for the portal and also how to get the portal running.
+We will explain the variables used by the Docker image for the portal and also how to get the portal running.

+The following YouTube videos will run you through the installation process with MySQL and SQLite.
+Continue reading below for detailed instructions and explanations.

+### With MySQL

+{{< youtube 4Q9nMIY6jFY >}}

+### With SQLite for POC purposes

+{{< youtube odEtQjWCsN4 >}}

 ### Environment variables and .env file
 #### Environment variables reference